 The latest news about social psychology and sociology research

-In an unconscious attempt to outdo female rivals, ovulating women buy sexier clothing, according to a new study in the Journal of Consumer Research.
+The way people treat their possessions looks like love, according to a new study in the Journal of Consumer Research.